jjvanzon/Circular-Language-Spec-Plans/4. Out of Scope/2. Done/2008-03 03    Orient in First Four Fundamental Principles Project Summary.md

 Super-Project
 -------------

-This is a sub-project of the super-project *Circle Language Spec, Fundamental Principles Spec Part A.*
+This is a sub-project of the super-project *Encircle Language Spec, Fundamental Principles Spec Part A.*

 Date & Time